 Bring it together

-Stir in the cooked chicken.
+Once it's thickened to your liking, stir in the cooked chicken.
 Simmer another 5 minutes, or until everything’s hot and happy.

 Cozy Finale